Get inspired to use up your leftovers and save up to $1,000 per year with easy strategies for how to reuse leftover food.

 1. Keep them on a Dedicated, “Eat-This” Shelf

-You can dedicate one area of your refrigerator just for leftovers, and instruct everyone to start their hangry search there (of course, not the ones you want to use for future meals – loads of ideas how to do this, below!).
+You can dedicate one area of your refrigerator just for leftovers, and instruct everyone to start their hangry search there (of course, not the ones you want to use for future meals – loads of ideas on how to do this, below!).

 Pro tip: Keep a magnetic whiteboard on the outside of your fridge and write down each leftover you put in.
 Make sure everyone crosses off what they’ve eaten, as they eat it.